Leelee Sobieski: Acting career

 Sobieski was first noticed by a talent scout in the cafeteria of a New York City private school.
 That encounter led to her audition for the role of Claudia in Interview with the Vampire (1994), a role that ultimately went to Kirsten Dunst.
 Sobieski portrayed the character of Anna Yates in the 1994 TV movie Reunion starring Marlo Thomas.
 Next, she played a lead role in A Horse for Danny, a 1995 made-for-television film.
 In 1997, she snagged her first role in a studio film playing the daughter of Martin Short's character in the Tim Allen comedy Jungle 2 Jungle.
-In 1999, Sobieski appeared in Stanley Kubrick's Eyes Wide Shut.
-Recalling acting alongside Tom Cruise, Sobieski stated he was "very kind and considerate with me," and says her most vivid recollection of Kubrick, who died soon after filming finished, was that he "genuinely seemed to hold something magic".

 While still in her mid-teens, Sobieski rose to fame with her appearance in the movie Deep Impact (1998).
 The film was a major financial success, grossing over $349 million worldwide on a $75 million production budget.
 Deep Impact brought her to the attention of many casting directors.
 That same year Sobieski appeared in the Merchant Ivory film A Soldier's Daughter Never Cries.
 Sobieski's performance received praise from critics; Emanuel Levy of Variety wrote that "the graceful Sobieski registers strongly as a potential star, combining physical charm with technical skill."
 The film garnered her a Young Artist Award nomination, as well as a nomination by the Chicago Film Critics Association.

+In 1999, Sobieski appeared in Stanley Kubrick's Eyes Wide Shut.
+Recalling acting alongside Tom Cruise, Sobieski stated he was "very kind and considerate with me", and says her most vivid recollection of Kubrick, who died soon after filming finished, was that he "genuinely seemed to hold something magic".

-In 1999, Sobieski was cast in a supporting role in the teen comedy feature Never Been Kissed starring Drew Barrymore.
+Also in 1999, Sobieski was cast in a supporting role in the teen comedy feature Never Been Kissed starring Drew Barrymore.
 Her next performance in the title role of the TV movie Joan of Arc (1999) earned her an Emmy nomination and a Golden Globe nomination, and she became the youngest actress ever to portray Joan of Arc on screen.

-In 2000, Sobieski played the female lead in the film Here on Earth, for which she received a Teen Choice Award nomination.
+In 2000, Sobieski played the female lead in the film Here on Earth opposite Josh Hartnett and Chris Klein, for which she received a Teen Choice Award nomination.
 She received a second Golden Globe nomination for her portrayal of Tosia Altman in the 2001 TV film Uprising.